 Top attractions include the new open air theatre, seating over 6000, it is the largest in Europe.
 Peasholm park is a grand municipal park which hosts naval re-enactments and concerts in the Summer.
 Alan Ayckbourn premiers his plays at the famous Stephen Joseph Theatre.
 The Rotunda Museum is one of the oldest museums in the UK, it is home to the skeleton of a Bronze Age man.
 The Grade II listed Spa complex houses Summer concerts performed by its own orchestra as well as Jazz and other musical events.
 The Grand Hotel when built was among the largest in the world, when built, trivia experts will know, it had 12 floors representing months, four towers representing the seasons, 52 chimneys for the weeks and 365 rooms!

 Whitby situation further north up the coast is a former fishing town and port, today it is a somewhat quirky tourist resort successfully competing with its larger neighbour.
 The iconic Abbey overlooks the town and is famous for its connections with Bram Stoker of Dracula fame.
 Fishing continues with the dock and market in the centre of the town.
 Not surprising there are plenty of places to sample their efforts.
 The Magpie café overlooking the harbour is probably the most famous and well worth queuing for.
+Click for our Whitby guide.

 Discover Yorkshire Coast